reneaho/fractol/README.md

 # fractol - a simple fractal exploring program
-There are 3 fractals that you can give as arguments to the executable:\
+There are 3 fractals that you can give as arguments to the executable: Mandelbrot, Julia and BurningShip
-Mandelbrot\
-Julia\
-BurningShip\
+Movement: Arrow keys\
-Movement: Arrow keys  Zoom: Mouse scroll wheel  \
+Zoom: Mouse scroll wheel\
-Julia has also mouse cursor movement to change the fractal's values and mouse left click to lock/unlock the current values.
+Change Julia set values: Mouse cursor movement\
+Lock/Unlock Julia set values: Mouse left click\

 ## how to run
 make\